Type 80/88 main battle tank: Type 88 development

 None of the Type 80 prototypes entered domestic service.

 The Type 80 variant that entered PLA service was designated the Type 88.
 Visually resembled the Type 80-II.
 Improved variants known as the Type 88B and Type 88A later entered service.
-Both variants of the tank employed the same chassis and round turret but had differences in their firepower and fire control system and the ability to mount Explosive Reactive Armour (ERA).
+Both variants of the tank employed the same chassis and round turret but had differences in their firepower and fire control system and the ability to mount explosive reactive armour (ERA).

 The Type 85-III was designated the Type 88C for domestic production.
 The Type 88C was renamed as the Type 96 and further upgraded in the 1990s and 2000s.

 As of 2021, the Type 88A is still in active PLA service.

+Combat History

+Sudan

+in 2012 South Sudan would deploy T-72AV against Sudan to which Sudanese Type 85-II-M (designated Al-Bashir) tanks would respond.
+Upon clashing, 4 T-72s were destroyed with another 2 badly damaged, no Type 85s were seriously damaged or lost.
+This resulted from the Type 85-II-M's superior fire control system and ammunition.

 Design

 Overview

 The chief engineer of the Type 80 was Fang Wei Xian, who also designed the Type 69 and Type 90 tank families.

-The Type 80 inherited the design philosophy of the Type 69/79 which combined a Soviet style chassis and turret with Western technology.
+The Type 80 inherited the design philosophy of the Type 69/79 which combined a Soviet-style chassis and turret with Western technology.
 Like the Type 69 series, the initial Type 80 design possessed a hemispherical turret similar to the T-54/55.
 Another similarity was that the driver sat in the left forward section of the hull.
 However, the Type 80 used a licence-built L7 rifled gun instead of the Soviet 100 mm rifled gun.

 The Type 80 family marked a number of firsts for Chinese tanks.
 Beginning from the Type 85, they were the first Chinese tanks to use a welded turret, allowing it to make use of composite armor.
 It was also the first tank to use six road wheels instead of five for a smoother ride at higher speeds.
 The Type 80 was the first Chinese tank to have applique composite armour.
 This was later integrated into the turret in the Type 85.
-Type 85-III was the first Chinese tank to use both composite armor (in its turret) and explosive reactive armor (ERA).
+Type 85-III was the first Chinese tank to use both composite armor (in its turret) and explosive reactive armour (ERA).

 The Type 85-I (Storm-1) series had a new welded turret design that was angular instead of the familiar bowl-shape.
 The Type 85IIAP/M was the first tank in the series to be equipped with a 125 mm smoothbore gun.